 Exclusion is treated as an authorised absence.
-The tutor/HOH can arrange for work to be sent home.
+When a student receives a fixed term exclusion (FTE) The tutor/HOH can arrange for work to be sent home.

 (v) Family holidays and extended leave

 From the 1st September 2013 amendments to the Education (Pupil Registration) (England) Regulations 20061 came into force.
 The amendments make clear that head teachers may not grant any leave of absence during term time unless there are exceptional circumstances.